 This recipe makes 8 turnovers.

 A few notes…

 - ・Not all frozen puff pastry is vegan.
 In the U.S., Pepperidge Farm Frozen Sheet Puff Pastry is vegan and pretty easy to find.

 - ・The vegan cheese is optional, and to your taste.
 In the past, I have smeared some almond ricotta under the filling, topped it with vegan feta, or used a little vegan parmesan.
-It adds a nice salty, creamy element, but this recipe is still good without it.
+It adds a nice salty, creamy element, but this savory vegan turnover recipe is still good without it.

-- ・You may have some of the filling leftover.
+- ・You may have some of the vegan turnover filling leftover.
 If you do, it tastes great on the side.

 Vegan Puff Pastry Turnovers with Swiss Chard, Potatoes and Chickpeas

 2 cups small dice Yukon gold potatoes

 1 Tbsp olive oil